Form Analytics Guide

-A subset of the above mentioned point, if your site requires users to sign-up or register with your platform to use your services, then give them the freedom to sign-up using a medium they are most comfortable with.
-For example, leverage them the liberty to sign-up using one of their existing accounts such as Facebook, Gmail, Linkedin, etc. to complete the registration process.
+If your site requires users to sign-up or register with your platform to use your services, then give them the freedom to sign-up using a medium they’re most comfortable with.
+For example, give them the liberty to sign-up using a social platform such as Facebook, Gmail, or Linkedin to complete the registration process.
 This helps achieve two goals:

 - Saves users the hassle to go through the tedious registration process, and